 - Turn right side out through the top opening.

-- Use a long, blunt-end tool, like my fave – a chopstick, gently push out the corners to square them up.
+- Use a long, blunt-end tool, like our fave – a chopstick, gently push out the corners to square them up.

 - Press well.